h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 - Not expanding (Or taking forever)
 - Fix one forge taking 2 upgrades while one is idle
 - Fix expanding blocking other things when it could not
-- Fix twilight council sometimes (or all) not being built when 3gate blink stalker all in
+- Move stalkers out of the way then others are trying to blink back

 ### WIP

+- Ignore zergs as targets eggs
 - Buildings controllers should have no strategic logic inside
-- Add a blinkstalker all in
-- Blink back Stalkers
 - Stalker micro
 - Improve stalker army control

 #### DONE

+- Fix twilight council sometimes (or all) not being built when 3gate blink stalker all in
+- Add a blinkstalker all in
+- Blink back Stalkers
 - Have no (or as little as possible) logic on TapiocaBot.py, everything should be in its own controller
 - Use standard names (controller vs manager)
 - Improve Worker control (instead of using distribute_workers)